cloudswyss/matlab-yahoo-finance/README.md

 matlab-yahoo-finance
 ====================

-retrieve historical data from Yahoo!
-Finance
+Utility functions in Matlab to retrieve and managed Yahoo!
+Finance data